mmcza/NBA-Awards-prediction/README.md

 - `3PT Field Goals Percentage`,
 - `3 PT Field Goals Made`.

 The low correlation between 3PT Shot statistics is probably caused by the fact that the Centers and Power Forwards usually don't shoot 3PT shots.
+And in the past those kind of players also weren't good in Free Throws what explains the low correlation with Free Throw Percentage.

 ## 3. Splitting the data for training and validation sets